Anjana-R97/My_Portfolio/README.md

 This dashboard demonstrates my ability to transform complex HR data into actionable insights using interactive visualizations.

 ![HR Data Analytics Dashboard](HR.jpg)

+---
+Inside the Vault: Banking Customer Behavior Dashboard

+An interactive Tableau dashboard built using a banking dataset to explore customer demographics, account details, and behavioral patterns.
+The dashboard visualizes key metrics such as customer age, gender, credit score, tenure, and product usage to uncover insights that support strategic customer segmentation and engagement decisions.